Biodiversity of Suriname: Habitats and species

 In the highlands, mountains, such as Bakhuys Mountains, Van Asch Van Wijck Mountains, Julianatop, are part of the Guiana Shield.
 The Guiana Shield is one of the regions of highest biodiversity in the world, and has many endemic species.
 It can be said that the white-faced saki is endemic to the Guianas.
 The Guianan piculet (Picumnus minutissimis) is probably endemic to Suriname.
 It has not been confirmed for neighboring countries.

 The rest of Suriname is covered with forests.
 Most of the forests are undisturbed because of the low human population density of 2.7 people /km.
 There are still new species discovered in Suriname.
 In 2012, Conservation International Suriname (CIS) announced that 60 new species were discovered in het Grensgebergte and Kasikasima.
-Among the newly discovered species were: the chocolate- colored “cocoa” frog and the juvenile planthopper.
+Among the newly discovered species were: the chocolate-colored "cocoa" frog and the juvenile planthopper.

 Number of groups of plants and animals in Suriname

-The table shows the number of the groups of plants and animals which can be found in Suriname anno 2009.
+The table shows the number of the groups of plants and animals which can be found in Suriname in 2009.